No one person – or company – can possibly know everything there is to know. That’s why we welcome your comments, suggestions and guest blog posts.

 Waste incineration facilities dispose of some of the most hazardous and corrosive by-products in the chemical process industry.
 Find out why FRP...

-Presented by Tom Haber at the 2nd Annual Plant Engineer’s FRP Forum.
-Tom is the Quality Assurance Program Manager for Maverick Applied Science, and he discusses a Case History of Relining an FRP Storage Tank and Lessons Learned.
+Presented by Jeff Eisenman, P.E. at the 2nd Annual Plant Engineer’s FRP Forum.
+Jeff is the Director of Engineering & Technology for Maverick Applied Science, and he discusses Tank Design and the Design Report.